 Speakers & facilitators: Prof Mario I. Aguilar, Sister Ajahn Candasiri, Rev James Crampsey SJ, Stephen Dunhill, Dr Jim Griffin, Revd Canon John McLuckie, Fr Willy Slavin, Revd Cano Ann Tomlinson, among others.

 3rd December 2016

-The venue is to be determined and further details will be posted here as soon as they are confirmed.
 The day will start at 11am and end by 4pm.
-Paul Pearson was Chairman of the Thomas Merton Society.
-He is now resident in Louisville, Kentucky, where he is the director and archivist of the Thomas Merton Centre.
+Paul Pearson was secretary of the Thomas Merton Society from its inception in 1993 until moving to America, where he is the director and archivist of the Thomas Merton Centre in Louisville, Kentucky.

 Selected Recent Publications

 The Only Mind Worth Having by Fiona Gardner

 Thomas Merton and the Child Mind